It’s the perfect time to share why I hold so strongly to the fact that, simply put, God’s timing is perfect.

 But God had plans, and the timing of His plans couldn’t have been better.
 He had reasons for me scheduling my baby’s check-up appointment for that snowy day, causing me to then be at my parent’s house.

 It is obvious God knew to position me at my parents home at the perfect time.
 Why do I say this?
 My sister who I rarely ever saw was – get ready for this – a respiratory therapist at that hospital!

 And it turns out, my other sister came to the house before I left.
 And guess what, she too worked at that hospital as a respiratory technician.
 I have no doubt that my sisters helped ensure that I received quality treatment.
 My mom, bless her heart, was the perfect one to care for my girls with all this going on as I was taken away.
 God sure knew what He was doing and who to have where and when.

 I’m assuming you too can see how God’s timing for it all was down-right perfect.

 For a few years now I’ve been able to say I have had the effects from that day more than half my life.
-(I’m fifty years old, if you’re just a wee curious.)
+(I was back then twenty-three, now fifty-three , if you’re just a wee curious.)